Lemoupa-Frank/healthcare-management-system/services/appointment-service/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-### Setting Up the GitHub Repository

-1. **Create a New Repository on GitHub**:
-   - Go to [github.com](https://github.com/) and sign in.
-   - Click on the `+` icon in the upper right corner and select `New repository`.
-   - Name the repository (e.g., `appointment-service`).
-   - Add a description (optional).
-   - Choose the repository to be public or private.
-   - Check the box to initialize the repository with a `README`.
-   - Click on `Create repository`.

-2. **Push Your Local Project to GitHub**:
-   - Initialize the Git repository, add all files, commit, and push to GitHub:
-     ```bash
-     cd appointment-service
-     git init
-     git add .
-     git commit -m "Initial commit"
-     git remote add origin https://github.com/your-username/appointment-service.git
-     git push -u origin main
-     ```

 By following these steps, you should have a complete and documented Appointment Service ready for deployment and testing.
 If you have any questions or need further assistance, please let me know!